rule

 Text 34

-Let me tell you that the hairs on the head of the Supreme Controller are the clouds, o best of the Kuru's, and that the intelligence of the Almighty is the prime cause of the material creation, so one says.
+Let me tell you that the hairs on the head of the Supreme Controller are the clouds, o best of the Kurus, and that the intelligence of the Almighty is the prime cause of the material creation, so one says.
 His mind, the reservoir of all changes, is known as the moon.
 (Vedabase)

 Text 35

-The material principle constitutes His consciousness, so one says, while His ego is Lord S'iva.
+The material principle constitutes His consciousness, so one says, while Lord S'iva is the cause within (His ego, His self).
 The horse, mule, camel and elephant are His nails, and all other game and quadrupeds are represented in the region of His belt.
 (Vedabase)

 Text 36

-The singing of the birds is His artistic sense and Manu, the father of man forms the contents of His thought with humanity as His residence.
+The singing of the birds is His artistic sense and Manu, the father of man, forms the contents of His thought with humanity as His residence.
 The angelic and celestial beings [the Gandharvas, Vidyâdharas and Caranas] constitute His musical rhythm while the remembrance of terrorizing soldiers represents His prowess.

 The singing of the birds is His artistic sense and Manu, the father of man forms the contents of His thought with humanity as His residence.
-The angelic and celestial beings [the Gandharva's, Vidyâdharas and Caranas] constitute his musical rhythm while the remembrance of terrorizing soldiers represents His prowess.
+The angelic and celestial beings [the Gandharvas, Vidyâdharas and Caranas] constitute His musical rhythm while the remembrance of terrorizing soldiers represents His prowess.
 (Vedabase)

 Text 37

-With the intellectuals [brahmins] for the face and the rulers [kshatriyas] for the arms of the Universal Form, are the traders [vais'yas] the thighs and the laborers [s'ûdras, the dark or 'krishna'-class] those who are protected by His feet.
-Through the various names of the demigods He overtakes with the provision of feasible goods [that appease Him] through the performance of sacrifices.
+With the intellectuals [brahmins] for the face and the rulers [kshatriyas] for the arms of the Universal Form, the traders [vais'yas] are the thighs and the laborers [s'ûdras, the dark or 'krishna'-class] occupy His feet.
+Through the various names of the demigods He gains in stature with the provision of feasible goods [that appease Him] by means of the performance of sacrifices.

-With the intellectuals [brahmins] for the face and the rulers [kshatriyas] for the grip of the Universal Form, are the traders [vais'yas] the thighs and the laborers [s'ûdras, the dark or 'Krishna'-class] those who are protected by His feet.
+With the intellectuals [brahmins] for the face and the rulers [kshatriyas] for the grip of the Universal Form, are the traders [vais'yas] the thighs and the laborers [s'ûdras, the dark or 'krishna'-class] those who are protected by His feet.
 Through the various names of the demigods He overtakes with the provision of feasible goods [that appease Him] through the performance of sacrifices.
 (Vedabase)

 Text 38

-I explained all these locations in the Form of the Supreme Lord to you so that anyone who may concentrate the mind on this virâth-rûpa can attain through intelligence, as beyond Him as such there is nothing else to be found in the gross of matter.
+explained all these locations in the Form of the Supreme Lord to you so that anyone who concentrates his mind on this virâth-rûpa Universal Form can attain his goal by intelligence.
+Beyond Him after all, there is nothing else to be found in the gross of matter.

-I explained all these locations in the Form of the Supreme Lord to you so that anyone who may concentrate the mind on this virât-rûpa Universal Form can attain through intelligence as beyond Him as such there is nothing else to be found in the gross of matter.
+I explained all these locations in the Form of the Supreme Lord to you so that anyone who may concentrate the mind on this virâth-rûpa Universal Form can attain through intelligence, as beyond Him as such there is nothing else to be found in the gross of matter.
 (Vedabase)

 Text 39